 Crossing over the seasonal Van Donsel Rd, the FLT continues up Virgil mountain, past the ski lifts of Greek Peak and onwards to a nice overlook across the valley.
 This is where the group would normally want to turn around to begin the return to the cars.

 If hiking this area alone, a hiker may continue on the white blazed FLT and then the orange blazed Virgil Mountain loop to return to near the O’Dell Rd parking area.
 This route will take more than our normal two hour hike limit, however, and I don’t find following the utility lines along this part of the trail to be very appealing by comparison to the FLT on other portions of the mountain

 See more of a trail description for this hike at All Trails:

-For those who might want to pick an alternate parking area that’s safer to approach, or who wish to add more miles to this hike, meeting at the corner of Bleck and Hauck Hill RD might be an option.
+For those hikers who might want to pick an alternate parking area that’s safer to drive to during winter months, or who wish to add more miles to their hike, starting at the corner of Bleck and Hauck Hill Rd might be an option.
 This will give the hiker additional trail time through woods before beginning to climb Virgil Mountain itself.

-See our Dabes Diversion Loop hike # 48 for directions to that parking area:
+See our Dabes Diversion Loop below for directions to that parking area:

 More information about this section of the FLT, including still photos, may be found at:

 James Kennedy State Forest Hikes # 40-2 & # 40-3

 Central Region – Dabes Diversion Loop